 My personal favorite is marinating in a homemade barbecue sauce.
 I never marinate over night, as I have found the sweet spot for marinating to be right between 4 and 6 hours.
 I let the meat cook for 12 hours and then let it "rest" in the sauce for another 6 to 12 hours before serving.
 Below you will find my family's recipe for shredded bbq venison sandwiches.

 This recipe is a family secret.
-It took me forever to get my dad to reveil his secrets to me.
-I never follow this recipe, however I never follow any recipe I use.
-For me it's a guide that's all.
+It took me forever to get my dad to reveal his secrets to me.
+I never follow this recipe; however, I never follow any recipe I use.
+For me, it's a guide and that's all.
 What I love about this recipe is that it's simple, easy, and delicious.
-Thawing the meat is time consuming but well worth the wait.
-Usually I let the meat sit in the fridge over night to thaw, and sometimes will leave it for a day and a half before putting it in the slow cooker.
+Thawing the meat is time-consuming but well worth the wait.
+Usually I let the meat sit in the fridge overnight to thaw, and sometimes will leave it for a day and a half before putting it in the slow cooker.

-- Put meat in slow cooker and cover with the sauce.
-I like to add a tiny layer of sauce to the bottom of the crock pot before adding the meat to make sure the entire roast is covered in sauce.
+- Put meat in the slow cooker and cover with the sauce.
+I like to add a tiny layer of sauce to the bottom of the Crock-Pot before adding the meat to make sure the entire roast is covered in sauce.

 Venison is much leaner than beef and it will grill in half the time.
 To ensure a properly grilled steak allow the meat to sit at room temperature for 20 minutes.
 Allowing the steak to warm slightly will help the meat to grill evenly.
 Always grill venison on a hot grill or skillet.
 I prefer a charcoal grill as the smokey flavor enhances the venison by drawing out the natural flavors.
 You should hear a nice sizzle sound letting you know the grill or pan is hot enough.